Sensitivity-Informed Parameter Selection for Improved Soil Moisture Estimation from Remote Sensing Data: Real Case Study

 \subsection{Numerical Modeling}

 The quadrant being studied has a total radius of 290 meters, a total depth of 0.6 meters, and a total angle of 0.5$\pi$ radians.
-To discretize the quadrant, the radius and angle are each divided into 30 and 17 equally spaced sectors, respectively.
-The number of nodes in the radial and azimuthal directions is chosen based on the distance between two consecutive microwave sensor measurements in the $r$ and $\theta$ directions.
-The depth $H_z$ is divided into 10 unequally spaced sectors with finer discretization near the surface and coarser discretization away from the surface.
-In total, the quadrant is discretized into $N_x = 5100$ states.
+To discretize the quadrant, the radius and angle were each divided into 30 and 17 equally spaced sectors, respectively.
+The number of nodes in the radial and azimuthal directions were chosen based on the distance between two consecutive microwave sensor measurements in the $r$ and $\theta$ directions.
+The depth $H_z$ was divided into 10 unequally spaced sectors with finer discretization near the surface and coarser discretization away from the surface.
+In total, the quadrant was discretized into $N_x = 5100$ states.
 Further mesh refinement in the $z$ direction was found to have a negligible impact on the state trajectories.
-Hence, the adopted spatial discretization ensures an accurate numerical approximation of the investigated field.
-A time step size of 10 minutes is used for the temporal discretization of the field model.
-It is important to note that the time step size is determined according to Remark \ref{time_step}.
+Hence, the adopted spatial discretization ensured an accurate numerical approximation of the investigated field.
+A time step size of 10 minutes was used for the temporal discretization of the field model.